sagemath/trac_to_gh/Issue 7534.md

 # Issue 7534: Add a deprecation message at the top of most sage.server.* files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7534

 Original creator: mpatel